 Imagine making a fragrant and satisfying Thai Green curry at home within a couple of minutes.
 It's inexpensive and requires absolutely no special skills.
 This particular dish is suitable for vegans but if you are a meat eater, feel free to add chicken or beef strips by sautéing them with the onions right at the beginning.
-This recipe was provided by Dylan Jonsson, owner of Ethical Eats.

 2 white onion, chopped